 Two decades of research into the spatial ecology of microbial communities has resulted in a highly variable impression of the microbial distance-decay (d-d) relationship.
 Our meta-analysis of 287 microbial d-d relationships has revealed two main findings.
 Firstly, d-d relationships may be influenced by methodological choices, including the sampling depth used and the type of dissimilarity index.
 Secondly, as expected, the d-d relationship also appears to be dependent on various aspects of biological context, with different d-d relationships observed between different biomes and spatial extents.

-The rapid development and turnover of methods in microbial ecology has improved our ability to detect and characterise ecological patterns in microbial communities, with high-throughput sequencing (HTS) platforms able to quantify microbial communities in ever increasing detail (Roesch et al. 2007; Caporaso et al. 2012).
-The tremendous sequencing depth of HTS platforms allows them to illuminate the “rare biosphere” (Sogin et al. 2006), thus elevating them over other approaches such as “fingerprinting” which tend to capture a smaller proportion of the community.
-Initially, our results suggested that HTS based approaches yielded similar strength d-d relationships to lower resolution methods as fingerprinting and lower throughput methods, such as Sanger sequencing, suggesting that the massive sequencing depths offered by HTS platforms are not necessary to capture these ecological patterns (van Dorst et al. 2014).
-However, when we examined only statistically significant d-d relationships, relationships derived from HTS approaches were stronger than other approaches.
+The rapid development of methods in microbial ecology has improved our ability to detect and characterise ecological patterns in microbial communities, with high-throughput sequencing (HTS) platforms able to quantify microbial communities in ever increasing detail (Roesch et al. 2007; Caporaso et al. 2012).
+The tremendous sequencing depth of HTS platforms allows them to illuminate the “rare biosphere” (Sogin et al. 2006), thus elevating them over other approaches such as “fingerprinting”, which tend to capture a smaller proportion of the community.
+Initially, our results suggested that HTS-based approaches yielded similar strength d-d relationships to lower-resolution methods, such as fingerprinting, and lower throughput methods, such as Sanger sequencing, suggesting that the massive sequencing depths offered by HTS platforms are not necessary to capture these ecological patterns (van Dorst et al. 2014).
+However, when we examined only statistically significant d-d relationships, the relationships derived from HTS approaches were stronger than other approaches.
 The ability of different methods to alter the strength of the d-d relationship is expected for two reasons.
-Firstly, fingerprinting and HTS approaches generate capture microbial diversity at different taxonomic resolutions.
+Firstly, fingerprinting and HTS approaches capture microbial diversity at different taxonomic resolutions.
 Comparative approaches have shown that fingerprinting approaches such as ARISA may be comparable to HTS data at the phylum level for instance (Gobet et al. 2014).
 Fingerprinting methods are therefore limited in that they may not detect compositional differences between communities at increasingly fine taxonomic resolutions (Ramette & Tiedje 2007; Bissett et al. 2010).
-This may weaken the d-d relationship in instances where communities contain similar at the family level, but dissimilar at finer taxonomic levels.
+This may weaken the d-d relationship in instances where communities are similar at the family level, but dissimilar at finer taxonomic levels.
 Secondly, fingerprinting methods are less able to sample from the “rare biosphere”, unlike HTS approaches.
-This is significant as, microbial communities often follow an occupancy-abundance relationship in which the most common organisms are also the most widespread, and the rarer organisms are the most restricted (Soininen & Heino 2005; Liu et al. 2015).
+This is significant as microbial communities often follow an occupancy-abundance relationship in which the most common organisms are also the most widespread, and the rarer organisms are the most restricted (Soininen & Heino 2005; Liu et al. 2015).
 Therefore, sampling only the most common, widespread organisms would flatten the d-d relationship by making communities appear artificially similar in composition.
 This is in contrast to recent studies which show that spatial turnover in communities is adequately reflected by “common species” (Heino & Soininen 2010).
 However, microbial communities are often enormously diverse and exhibit extremely “long tailed” species abundance distributions, such that the vast majority of microbial species in a community are “rare” (Hong et al. 2006; Galand et al. 2009; Locey & Lennon 2016).
 Therefore, it is likely that in microbial communities, common species alone may not adequately reflect patterns in spatial turnover (Galand et al. 2009).